 About Thomas MooreThomas Moore (28 May 1779 – 25 February 1852) was an Irish poet, singer, songwriter, and entertainer, now best remembered for the lyrics of "The Minstrel Boy" and "The Last Rose of Summer".
-He was responsible, with John Murray, for burning Lord Byron's memoirs after his death.
+As Lord Byron's named literary executor, along with John Murray, Moore was responsible for burning Lord Byron's memoirs after his death.
 In his lifetime he was often referred to as Anacreon Moore.
 From a relatively early age Moore showed an interest in music and other performing arts.
 He sometimes appeared in musical plays with his friends, such as The Poor Soldier by John O'Keeffe (music by William Shield), and at one point had ambitions to become an actor.